NCSU-Libraries/archivesspace_remote_browse_api_extension/README.md

 ## ArchivesSpace resource tree API extension plugin

-A plugin for ArchivesSpace that adds API enpoints to enable retrieval of specified branches of a resource tree.
+A plugin for ArchivesSpace that adds API enpoints to enable retrieval of specified levels of a resource tree.

 ## Installation